HobnobMancer/cazy_webscraper/README.md

 _An ER model can be found in the root of the `cazy_webscraper` GitHub repo, demonstrating the structure of the SQL database create by `cazy_webscraper`._

+For a quick overview of what `cazy_webscraper` can do and how it can be implemented to advance you research, check out the [poster]() we presented at the Microbiology Society Annual Conference 2021.

 ## Requirements

 POISx or Mac OS, or a Linux emulator